environment

 Resolution

-The opening of the dams should impact the functioning of Atlantic salmon populations migrating up the Sélune River and its tributaries.
-Restoring the river's ecological continuity will alter population flows by allowing amphihaline sea trout to migrate further upstream and native trout to move downstream and upstream of the dams.
-The trout population is monitored at a network of stations covering the entire Sélune basin using an abundance index, which is carried out every two years before 2021 and every year since then.
+The opening of the dams should impact the functioning of Atlantic salmon populations migrating up the Sélune and its tributaries.
+Restoring the river's ecological continuity will alter population flows by allowing Atlantic salmon to migrate further upstream and downstream of the dams.
+The Atlantic salmon population is monitored at a network of stations covering the entire Sélune basin using an abundance index, which was carried out every two years before 2021 and annually since then.
 Field campaigns comply with the fishing protocol developed by INRAE and OFB.
 The aim of this method is to estimate the abundance of juvenile Atlantic salmon (Salmo salar) at a station (or sector).
 This protocol targets juveniles of the year (aged 0+) whose abundance reflects the renewal of generations within the population (or recruitment) and survival after the embryonic development phases under gravel and the first months of life in the open environment.
-Field campaigns are carried out by INRAE and the Fédération de la Manche et d'Ille-et-Vilaine pour la Pêche et la Protection du Milieu Aquatique (FDAPPMA35).
+Field campaigns are carried out by INRAE and the Manche d'Ille-et-Vilaine Federation for Fishing and the Protection of the Aquatic Environment (FDAPPMA50 and FDAPPMA35).
 This dataset provides the locations of these study sectors for IAS fishing sessions in the Sélune watershed by fishing session.

 The re-establishment of the river continuum on the Sélune after the dams have been levelled will enable colonization of the upper reaches of the basin, which were previously inaccessible to eels.
 Before the dams were levelled, two main tributaries were used by amphihaline fish for reproduction, in addition to the main river: the Beuvron and the Oir.
 The eel population of the Sélune was monitored in the pre-flushing phase by abundance index campaigns carried out in 2013, 2015, 2019 on a network of stations covering the entire Sélune hydrographic network.
 Since 2021, this network of stations has evolved to monitor changes in the part of the watershed accessible following the dismantling of the 2 dams.
 These data enable us to estimate changes in eel abundance along the Sélune and its tributaries, as well as their size structure before and after the removal of the dams.
 The inventory is carried out in early September, every other year between 2013 and 2019, then every year since, using an electric fishing device and dip nets.
 Thirty thirty-second fishing stations are set up.
 A fishing station comprises approximately 100 meters of river.
 All eels caught are anaesthetized and biometric measurements are taken (weight, length, horizontal and vertical eye diameter, determination of yellow or silver stage).
 All eels are released directly at the fishing site.
 Two different protocols were implemented: the Eel Abundance Index (Pottier and Chapon, 2022) at 23 stations and exhaustion fishing at eight other stations (IAA01 to IAA08) on the Oir River and some of its tributaries, according to an internal protocol.
 This layer provides station abundances by fishing session.